 Dietetics Program Description

-The Department of Family, Nutrition, and Exercise Sciences (FNES) of Queens College of The City University of New York offers a Didactic Program in Dietetics specialization through the undergraduate program in Nutrition and Dietetics.
-This program is based on The Standards of Education of Accreditation Council for Education in Nutrition and Dietetics (ACEND, The Standards of Practice of The Academy of Nutrition and Dietetics (AND) along with the goals of the FNES Department.
+The Department of Family, Nutrition, and Exercise Sciences (FNES) of Queens College of The City University of New York offers a Didactic Program in Dietetics through the undergraduate program in Nutrition and Dietetics.
+This program is based on the standards of Education of Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND) along with the goals of the FNES Department.

 The curriculum consists of 24 classes (79 credits) including biology, chemistry, psychology, nutrition, medical nutrition therapy, food service management and family and consumer science courses.
 Upon completion of the curriculum and earning a bachelor’s degree (B.S.
 Nutrition and Dietetics) students will be eligible to start a ACEND approved Dietetic Internship for which they have applied and been accepted.

 The Didactic Program in Dietetics was reaccredited on November 5, 2010 by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 S. Riverside Plaza, Chicago, IL 60606 (phone# (312) 899-5400).
 The program is also accredited by the American Association of Family and Consumer Sciences, and The Middle States Association of Colleges and Secondary Schools.

 The mission of the Family, Nutrition, and Exercise Sciences Department is to prepare individuals to: assume leadership roles and; create new knowledge through research and in-depth study of the respective disciplines; and apply current knowledge to enhance the health and well being of individuals, families, and communities in an increasingly global society.